 Do you ever overcomplicate things?
-Instead of taking the short, logical route while driving, you choose the roundabout way that gets you to your destination twenty minutes late.
+Instead of taking the short, logical route while driving, you choose the roundabout way and arrive twenty minutes late to your destination.
 Instead of simply asking your friend a question, you think through all possible scenarios of how the conversation might go.

 We have the potential to overcomplicate everything—even discipleship.

 The Vine Project: Shaping Your Ministry Culture Around Disciple-Making, written by Tony Payne and Colin Marshall, presents a compellingly biblical, yet simple way to think about discipleship, “Disciples are made by the persevering proclamation of the word of God by the people of God in prayerful dependence on the Spirit of God” (83).
 They neatly describe this type of thinking as ‘4 P Ministry.’

 If you have overcomplicated discipleship and focused more on programs, events, expensive curriculum, or thought it as something left to the professionals, thinking in terms of the 4 P’s could revolutionize your life and ministry by making it simpler and more effective.

 P #1: Proclamation of the Word of God.